Katelynn MarfousiKM

 An example would look like this: somebody starts a conversation for discussion around the topic of public relations that you happen to be specifically passionate about.
 You leave a thoughtful and engaging response.
 Somebody gets curious about who is dropping such hot knowledge.
 They go to your profile, find you on LinkedIn, and there you go!
 New best friend.

-Because Reddit is a message board for the modern age.
-You can present yourself however you want, make connections in the real world, and exchange ideas with others who share your interests from all over the globe.
-In fact, this article’s writer (me, Katelynn) found the job working for Prezly from a Prezlian who posted it on Reddit!
+Because Reddit is a message board for the modern age, you can present yourself however you want, make connections in the real world, and exchange ideas with others who share your interests from all over the globe.
+In fact, this article’s writer (me, Katelynn) found this job working for Prezly from a Prezlian who posted it on Reddit!
 Crazy!

 So yes.
 Don't discredit the capacity of Reddit to lead to real-world connections, networking opportunities, and a sense of community.
 You might be surprised by what it can lead to.